Imagine you are running a successful antique store.

-Is it Necessary to Painstakingly Separate MQL and SQL?
+Is it Necessary to Separate Painstakingly MQL and SQL?

 Yes, it absolutely does.

-MQL and SQL may appear similar, no doubt, but a customer’s intention and your approach towards that customer is the reason they must be separately listed.
+MQL and SQL may appear similar, no doubt, but a customer’s intention, and your approach towards that customer is the reason they must be separately listed.

 Remember the antique shop example?
 Imagine you’re still running it.
 While habitually dusting the shelf, you noticed someone browsing Aladdin’s lamp and thought to hasten their decision.

 If your quarry is not yet ready to buy, they would not appreciate your assistance and might make their escape.
-But SQL would require little convincing since they’ve already decided to buy the lamp.
+But SQL would require little convincing since they’d already decided to buy the lamp.

 To cut the story short, sales strategies are direct.
 If you reach out to the MQL prematurely, you’ll likely scare them off.

-But since human behavior has a surprising tendency to be predictable, you’ll likely have more success by following the standard procedures.
+But since human behavior has a surprising tendency to be predictable, you’ll likely have more success by following standard procedures.

 The sure way to convert leads into customers is through lead nurturing.